 5. Be patient

-Because most podcasts are still downloaded (though some are streamed), there can be a lag between the start of advertising and the realization of sales results.
-Be patient—it may be a slower build.
+Because most podcasts are still downloaded (though streaming continues to grow), there can be a lag between the start of advertising and the realization of sales results.
+Be patient — it may be a slower build.
 But with a loyal and engaged audience, it’s likely to pay off in the long run.

 Get Expert Help With Your Podcast Advertising